MrMineO5/HytaleGradlePlugin/README.md

 - `runServer` task to install your plugin and run the server
 - Automatically run `/auth login device` to authenticate (You still need to click the link in the console)
 Recommended: Run `/auth persistence Encrypted` to avoid needing to re-authenticate every time
+- Generate decompiled sources to allow browsing server code in IDEs

 ## Usage
 Add the repository to `settings.gradle.kts`